Day 1 Lima Arrive at any time.

 Private Vehicle (1.00 hour(s))

-Day 3 Puno/Lago Titicaca (1B, 1D) Head out by boat across Lake Titicaca.
+Day 3 Puno/Lake Titicaca (1B, 1D) Head out by boat across Lake Titicaca.
 Visit the community on the Taquile Islands and enjoy a local lunch with spectacular views.

 Afterwards, cruise to the another village (this can vary based on community availability) for an overnight homestay on the shores of the lake.
 This experience provides an opportunity to learn more about rural life in the Peruvian highlands and to participate in local traditions.
 Eat with the family, learn some Quechua and Spanish language skills, try on traditional costumes, and help out with daily chores around the village.